GC-DRI/Dhrift-GC/workshops/workshop-template.md

 authors:
     current: 'Zach Lloyd'
     past: 'Lisa Rhody'
-    # authors should correspond to the 'title' in the YAML of the file in the authors folder.
+    # authors/editors should correspond to the 'title' in the YAML of the file in the authors folder.
 You can create a new author file for yourself in the authors folder.

 editors:
     current: 'Di Yoong'